About USETSU presets (English)

 03 SABI-A

-The theme for this collection is "Timeless", which naturally necessitated the inclusion of a monochrome preset.
+The theme for this collection is “Timeless”, which naturally necessitated the inclusion of a monochrome preset.
 In this preset, I've focused on achieving a refined contrast and grainy texture, aiming to capture the beauty of serenity and simplicity.
-The charm of a photo, which might not be immediately visible in color, can be rediscovered in black and white, an experience that can be described as quintessentially photographic.

 04 SABI-B

-This version has reduced contrast compared to "SABI-A" and can also be used for portraits.
-In such cases, it's recommended to increase the orange in "Black & White Mix", which brightens the skin tone.
+This version has reduced contrast compared to SABI-A and can also be used for portraits.
+In such cases, it's recommended to increase the orange in “Black & White Mix,” which brightens the skin tone.
 It pairs well with backlit city photos, resulting in an evenly toned, gentle impression of black and white photography.

 【しおり】